Marknadens största urval

 • av Troy Nahumko

-Stories Left in Stone: Trails and Traces in Cáceres, Spain is an in-depth journey into the lives, histories, and art of those who live behind and among the stones in Cáceres and the region of Extremadura.
-Troy Nahumko is a Canadian-born travel writer who has lived with his family in the Old Town of the city of Cáceres, a UNESCO World Heritage Site, for over a decade.
-While the city is his home, seeing the protected prehistoric artwork in the city's Cave of Maltravieso sparks a profound curiosity in Nahumko about the extensive past and current lives of his neighbours.
-Amid the dazzle of cobbled medieval streets, 12th century Moorish walls, fortified palaces, and 60,000-year-old handprints, how do locals characterize their city and leave their own marks?
-Combining personal narrative and interviews with locals, expats, travel guides, and experts, Nahumko goes behind the stones to uncover fascinating sociological, archaeological, and historical details, providing a deep and empathetic look at the region and its people.
-Filled with day hikes and alfresco lunches, warm personalities and local routines, Stories Left in Stone immerses the reader in Cáceres's history, food, art, and conversation.
+Stories Left in Stone explores the lives, histories, and artistic legacies of Cáceres and Extremadura.
+Author Troy Nahumko has lived in the old town of Cáceres, a UNESCO World Heritage Site, for over a decade.
+His journey starts at the Cave of Maltravieso, where prehistoric art stirs a profound curiosity about the city's rich tapestry of past and present.
+Amid the dazzle of cobbled medieval streets, 12th century Moorish walls, fortified palaces, and 60,000-year-old handprints, Nahumko asks how locals characterize their city and leave their own marks.
+Through personal narrative and interviews with locals, expats, and experts, he shares sociological, archaeological, and historical insights.
+Nahumko's storytelling paints a vivid and empathetic portrait of the people and heritage of this lesser-known province of Spain, as he surveys its history, cuisine, and stunning natural beauty.

 • av Gregory Phipps